ElyLin/HomePriceAnalysis/README.md

-# Home Price Analysis King County, Washington
+# Home Prices Analysis King County, Washington
 ### By: Wayne Harrison, Ely Lin, Brooke Smyth
 ## Introduction
 The Bank of Seattle is going through a major tech transformation and would like to have a predictive model of housing